 A look at the contours of the 13th - Photo Credit: Jon Cavalier @linksgems

 Looking back at the 13th at Mid Ocean Club - Photo Credit: Jon Cavalier @linksgems

 The Creek – 11th – 200 yards

-The Creek’s is not the longest Biarritz but definitely one of the most unique and intimidating.
+The Creek’s is not the longest Biarritz hole, but it is definitely one of the most unique and intimidating.
 In Locust Valley, NY, Macdonald built the Biarritz hole in an inlet of the Long Island Sound.
-Stray shots pay the price of the water and the water level varies on the tide.
-Exposed to the sound, the 11th at The Creek is as tough of a shot as you will find in golf when the wind blows.
+Stray shots pay the price of the water, whose level depends on the tide.
+Exposed to the Long Island Sound, the 11th at The Creek is as tough of a shot as you will find in golf, especially when the wind blows.
 The green is filled with micro contours and measures 86 yards from front to back.

 Westhampton Country Club – 17th – 206 yards

-Players looking to post a low score at Westhampton have to deal with the Biarritz 17th down the stretch.
+Players looking to post a low score at Westhampton have to conquer the Biarritz 17th down the stretch.
 The predominant pin on the 17th is on the back tier which plays between 220-230 yards.
-The Biarritz at Westhampton is more subtle than most Raynor designs.
+This version of the Biarritz is more subtle than most Raynor designs.
 With modern technology this actually makes it easier to run a ball through the swale and play closer to the original intent of the hole.